HONOUR THE LORD WITH YOUR SUBSTANCE

 34 Nor was there anyone among them who lacked; for all who were possessors of lands or houses sold them, and brought the proceeds of the things that were sold,

 35 and laid them at the apostles’ feet; and they distributed to each as anyone had need.

 36 And Joses, who was also named Barnabas by the apostles (which is translated Son of Encouragement), a Levite of the country of Cyprus,

 37 having land, sold it, and brought the money and laid it at the apostles’ feet.
 (NKJV).

-But, above all your substances or possessions, give your whole heart first to God by surrendering your life unreservedly to Jesus Christ.
+But above all your substances or possessions, give your heart first to God by surrendering your life unreservedly to Jesus Christ.
 God wants your heart first and then your gifts or what is in your hands (2 Cor.
 8:5).

 It profits you nothing to offer your substance to God while holding back your heart from God!

 Prayer: My Dear Heavenly Father, thank You for all Your blessings in my life.
-Help me to abound continually in giving towards the spread of the Gospel of Christ to all nations, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to abound continually in giving towards the spread of the Gospel of Christ to all nations, in Jesus’ name.
 Amen.